 An evening stroll along Chung King Road in Chinatown can provide hours of entertainment for parents and kids alike.
 With quintessential art galleries, special installations, cause-based artwork, and pop-up galleries all year long, Chinatown’s galleries are also within walking distance of numerous restaurants and eateries on Hill Street and Broadway.

 On the Water in Marina Del Rey

-From boat rentals to parasailing, jet skiing and even gondola rides, if you’re looking for fun on the water, Marina del Rey has a wide range of options.
+From boat rentals to parasailing and jet skiing if you’re looking for fun on the water, Marina del Rey has a wide range of options.
 Consider renting a Duffy Electric Boat, which can hold up to 12 people; or zoom around on a WaveRunner with your partner or kids.
 Marina Del Rey Boat Rentals (13717 Fiji Way, Marina del Rey 90292) has everything you need for a perfect afternoon on the water.

 Whale Watching & Sport Fishing

 If you’re looking to meet some marine life, Los Angeles has you covered.
 Dolphins, sea lions, and whales are just some of the creatures you may see on a Whale Watching Eco Tour from Marina del Rey Sportfishing (13759 Fiji Way, Marina del Rey 90292).
 Or, if you’re feeling competitive, try a half-day or three-quarter day sportfishing trip, which provides hours of fun at sea, enjoying the sun, and possibly even snagging your dinner.